servicebinding/spec/README.md

 If a `.spec.type` is set, the `type` entry in the workload projection **MUST** be set to its value overriding any existing value.
 If a `.spec.provider` is set, the `provider` entry in the workload projection **MUST** be set to its value overriding any existing value.

-The `ServiceBinding` status **MUST NOT** be updated as the result of a transient error unless the implementation is unable to retry the binding.
-A transient error is an api error where retrying may result in success without any other Kubernetes resource being mutated.
-For example, a conflict when updating the workload resource is transient because retrying may allow the update to succeed, while a not found error is not-transient as the workload will never be found until it is created (which is a resource mutation).
-An implementation **MAY** record an event as a result of an error.
+The `ServiceBinding` status **MUST** be updated for the result of an error when the implementation is unable to retry the binding, or user interaction is required to recover from the error.
+For example, when updating a workload resource to project a binding a conflict **SHOULD NOT** be reflected because retrying may allow the update to succeed.
+A not found error fetching the workload resource **SHOULD** be reflected as the error is not recoverable until the target workload resource is created.
+An implementation **MAY** record an event as a result of any error.

 ### Ready Condition Status